jacobemery/ansible_tutorial/Tutorial_Instructions.md

 * Open the [index.html](website/index.html) file in the [website](website) foler.
 * Replace "`Website-Title-Here`" with what you want the website to be called.
 This will show up on the web browser tab.
 * Replace "`Webiste-Content-Here`" with what you want the website's homepage to say.
-* Alternatively, copy/paste or type out any HTML you'd like to show up on the website here.
+* Alternatively, copy/paste or type out any HyperText Markup Language (HTML) content you'd like to show up on the website here.
 * Go wild!
 Be creative!

 ### 7) Create a task